umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/manage-hostnames/README.md

   * `2606:4700:7::7d`
   * `2a06:98c1:58::7d`

-If you are using the [Former A and AAAA records](./#former-a-and-aaaa-records) consider changing them to the new A & AAAA records above.
+If you're using the [Former A and AAAA records](./#former-a-and-aaaa-records) consider changing them to the new A & AAAA records above.

 <details>